 What is a type in ElasticSearch?

-Type is a logical category/partition of index whose semantics is completely upto the user.
+Type is a logical index partition whose semantics are entirely upon the user.

 What are common area of use Elasticsearch?